-- (a) Spatial buffers or setbacks may be required between land uses which may, in the opinion of the relevant Authority, be incompatible, in accordance with the provisions of the County's Land Use Bylaw. - 3.2.2 Subdivision and development proposals shall accommodate additional population by supporting development that is economically responsible to the County and the community. - (a) New growth shall be focused in and around existing developed areas to discourage rural sprawl. - (b) Residential subdivisions shall be located in proximity to gas, electrical, and telephone lines that have existing spare capacity to sustain the additional usage. - (c) Subdivisions shall have direct access to existing maintained roads. - (d) Where a subdivision for residential purposes is proposed, the developer shall be required to enter into a development agreement with the County wherein the developer agrees to be responsible for all the costs associated with the subdivision and development. - 3.2.3 Subdivision and development proposals shall support compact development density that respects local landscapes and the environment. - (a) Development density shall be directly related to the development capability of the land resources, such as potable water supply, topography, vegetation, soil, and drainage. - (b) Proponents for multi-lot development shall be required to provide the County with an assessment of environmental constraints on the site and the means whereby negative impacts on the natural environment may be mitigated.
+- 3.2.1 Subdivision and development proposals should apply design standards appropriate to the community context. - (a) Spatial buffers or setbacks may be required between land uses which may, in the opinion of the relevant Authority, be incompatible, in accordance with the provisions of the County's Land Use Bylaw. - 3.2.2 Subdivision and development proposals shall accommodate additional population by supporting development that is economically responsible to the County and the community. - (a) Subdivision and Development shall be in accordance with the provisions of the County's Land Use Bylaw. - (b) Residential subdivisions shall be located in proximity to gas, electrical, and telephone lines that have existing spare capacity to sustain the additional usage. - (c) Subdivisions shall have direct access to existing maintained roads. - (d) Where a subdivision for residential purposes is proposed, the developer shall be required to enter into a development agreement with the County wherein the developer agrees to be responsible for all the costs associated with the subdivision and development. - 3.2.3 Subdivision and development proposals shall support compact development density that respects local landscapes and the environment. - (a) Development density shall be directly related to the development capability of the land resources, such as potable water supply, topography, vegetation, soil, and drainage.